Shrinkhal01/Shrinkhal01/README.md

 # Shrinkhal

-> I build in silence.
+> Build in silence.
-> I ship with intent.
+> Ship with intent.

 ---